spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/high-level-overview.md

 The package can verify if the ssl certificate of a monitor is valid.
 By default all monitors whose `url` starts with `https` will be checked.
 This is done by the `monitor:check-ssl` command which should be scheduled to run at least daily.

 When a valid certificate for a monitor is found the `Spatie\UptimeMonitor\Events\SslCheckSucceeded` event will fire.
-If no valid certificate is found, `Spatie\UptimeMonitor\Events\SslCheckFailed` event will be unleashed.
+If no valid certificate is found, the `Spatie\UptimeMonitor\Events\SslCheckFailed` event will be unleashed.

  If a valid certificate is found, but it will expire in less days than the value configured in `fire_expiring_soon_event_if_certificate_expires_within_days`, the `Spatie\UptimeMonitor\Events\SslExpiresSoon` event fires off.